-The Wheel of Time season release date: 2023?
+The Wheel of Time season 2 release date: what we know

 The Wheel of Time season 2 cast